 This same legislation also requires biennial updating of the database.
 BTS conducted the first Census of Ferry Operators in 2006 and this information was subsequently updated via another census data collection in 2008.
 Based on what has been learned from the 2006 and 2008 census efforts, BTS is embarking on a redesign of the data collection instrument.
 The redesign will exclude previous items in order to produce more useful data.
 It will also include substantial revisions to current items that will reduce respondent burden and increase data reliability and validity.
 The BTS data collection will rely on a dual mode of data collection.
 Respondents will be given the option of responding via a paper questionnaire or Web-based survey.
 An electronic version of the questionnaire may also be available to respondents on request.
 The Web and electronic survey response fields will be pre-populated with existing data where appropriate for the operator to which it is sent.
 Thus, many operators can more easily confirm and/or correct data that they have provided in previous years.

 The survey will be administered to the entire population of ferry operators (estimate 260 or less).
 The survey will request the respondents to provide information such as: The points served; the type of ownership; the number of passengers and vehicles carried in the past 12 months; vessel descriptions (including type of fuel), peak periods of use, and intermodal connectivity.
-All data collected in 2010 will be added to the existing NCFO database.
+All Start Printed Page 62881data collected in 2010 will be added to the existing NCFO database.